Easy Cekodok Pisang or Mashed Banana Fritters Recipe

 As an option, you can add a pinch of ground cinnamon and nutmeg to the mixture to give a spicy flavor.
 Personally, I prefer without these optional ingredients as it tastes more authentic and close to what my mum used to make.

-- Peel and put the over ripe bananas in a bowl.
-Then, mashed it with a fork
+- Peel and put the overripe bananas in a bowl.
+Then, mash it with a fork

 - Heat a wok or any deep frying pan.
 Then, add enough oil to deep fry.

 - Use a tablespoon to scoop the banana mixture into the wok (or frying pan) once the oil is medium hot.
 Depending on the size of your wok and the amount of oil used, you can fry four or five pieces at the same time.

 - Fry one side until it is medium brown.
 Then, turn over to fry the other side.
 This will take about 3-4 minutes.

 - Place the cooked cekodok pisang or mashed banana fritters on a kitchen paper towel.